Oxidative stress: Antioxidants as supplements

 The use of antioxidants to prevent some diseases is controversial.
-In a high-risk group like smokers, high doses of beta carotene increased the rate of lung cancer since high doses of beta-carotene in conjunction of high oxygen tension due to smoking results in a pro-oxidant effect and an antioxidant effect when oxygen tension is not high.
+In a high-risk group like smokers, high doses of beta carotene increased the rate of lung cancer since high doses of beta-carotene in conjunction with high oxygen tension due to smoking results in a pro-oxidant effect and an antioxidant effect when oxygen tension is not high.
 In less high-risk groups, the use of vitamin E appears to reduce the risk of heart disease.
 However, while consumption of food rich in vitamin E may reduce the risk of coronary heart disease in middle-aged to older men and women, using vitamin E supplements also appears to result in an increase in total mortality, heart failure, and hemorrhagic stroke.
 The American Heart Association therefore recommends the consumption of food rich in antioxidant vitamins and other nutrients, but does not recommend the use of vitamin E supplements to prevent cardiovascular disease.
 In other diseases, such as Alzheimer's, the evidence on vitamin E supplementation is also mixed.
 Since dietary sources contain a wider range of carotenoids and vitamin E tocopherols and tocotrienols from whole foods, ex post facto epidemiological studies can have differing conclusions than artificial experiments using isolated compounds.
-AstraZeneca's radical scavenging nitrone drug NXY-059 shows some efficacy in the treatment of stroke.

-Oxidative stress (as formulated in Denham Harman's free-radical theory of aging) is also thought to contribute to the aging process.
-While there is good evidence to support this idea in model organisms such as Drosophila melanogaster and Caenorhabditis elegans, recent evidence from Michael Ristow's laboratory suggests that oxidative stress may also promote life expectancy of Caenorhabditis elegans by inducing a secondary response to initially increased levels of reactive oxygen species.
-The situation in mammals is even less clear.
-Recent epidemiological findings support the process of mitohormesis, but a 2007 meta-analysis finds that in studies with a low risk of bias (randomization, blinding, follow-up), some popular antioxidant supplements (vitamin A, beta carotene, and vitamin E) may increase mortality risk (although studies more prone to bias reported the reverse).
+The nitrone radical scavenger NXY-059 was investigated for acute ischemic stroke, but a large phase III trial failed to confirm its efficacy.

 The USDA removed the table showing the Oxygen Radical Absorbance Capacity (ORAC) of Selected Foods Release 2 (2010) table due to the lack of evidence that the antioxidant level present in a food translated into a related antioxidant effect in the body.